 The BFUG develops and implements the EHEA work programme according to the priorities adopted by Ministers.
-The work programme shall be completed until the following ministerial meeting, and the BFUG shall report to Ministers on its implementation.
-It may entrust the implementation of parts of the work programme to Working Groups and similar structures (see Annex 3), the terms of reference of which shall be adopted by the BFUG.
-All working structures thus established shall report and submit their proposals to the BFUG in accordance with the timetable established by the BFUG.
+The work programme shall be completed until the following ministerial meeting, and the BFUG reports to Ministers on its implementation.
+It may entrust the implementation of parts of the work programme to Working Groups and similar structures (seeAnnex 3Annex 3), the terms of reference of which are adopted by the BFUG.
+All working structures report and submit their proposals to the BFUG, in line with the schedule of the work programme.